jfversluis/jfversluis/README.md

 # Hi there 👋 I'm Gerald

-Currently sorting out the bits for Visual Studio Codespaces at Microsoft.
-Formerly working on Xamarin.Forms, still working on the Xamarin Community Toolkit.
+Currently sorting out the bits for .NET MAUI at Microsoft.
+Formerly working on Xamarin.Forms and GitHub Codesapces, still working on the Xamarin Community Toolkit.

 Love interacting with the community and exchanging knowledge 📚.